Chrisdeleon91/Algorithmic-Trading-Project-1/README.md

-# HFT Algorithmic Trading
+# Algorithmic Trading

 ### Authors: Christopher De Leon, Dino Krezovikj, Mike West, Victor Andujar

 ### Introduction

-High-frequency trading (HFT) is a type of algorithmic trading that uses powerful computers and complex software to execute trades at very high speeds.
-HFT firms typically trade large volumes of securities, such as stocks, bonds, and currencies and they generate profits by exploiting tiny price discrepancies in the market.
-In this project, we propose to develop a HFT algorithmic trading system.
+Algorithmic trading that uses powerful computers and complex software to execute trades at very high speeds.
+Firms typically trade large volumes of securities, such as stocks, bonds, and currencies and they generate profits by exploiting tiny price discrepancies in the market.
+In this project, we propose to develop an lgorithmic trading system.
 Our goal is to create a profitable system that can trade cryptocurrencies at high speeds.

 * **System Design & Architecture**: To be led by Christopher, outlining the main components of the trading system and how they will interact.